sourcegraph/handbook/content/communication/team_chat.md

 Make sure to set up Slack to only send you notifications when you want to see them!

+## Use threads instead of channel-wide responses

+In public channels, we use threads to organize conversations around topics and limit the number of notifications into a channel.
+That being said, when a thread reaches a point where a result or update would be useful for the entire channel to be aware of, you can check the `Also send to #channel` to send it into the channel's main view.

 ## Channels

 We have many Slack channels.
 You don't have to join them all, but here is a good breakdown of the most active ones by category.